Yes, Idolatry is linked to sexual shrine prostitution.

 Many non-gay Christians challenge our assertion that Leviticus 18:22 and 20:13 and Romans 1:26-27 and

-1 Cor 6:9 and 1 Tim 1:10 all deal with sexual misconduct linked to idolatry and cult prostitution and unrelated to being gay or lesbian.
+1 Cor 6:9 and 1 Tim 1:10 all deal with sexual misconduct linked to idolatry and cult or shrine prostitution and yet, unrelated to being gay or lesbian.

 Some non-gay Christians insist that there is no historical evidence that cult prostitutes engaged in sexual worship of the fertility goddess.
 The quotes on this page indicate that conservative Christian commentators for hundreds of years have written and taught that ancient fertility goddess worship or shrine prostitution was sexual in nature.

 Many non-gay Christians view gay Christian beliefs as historical revisionism, as nothing more than self-serving efforts by gay Christians to create a plausible alibi for sin.
 There is an enormous difference between (1) cult or shrine or temple prostitutes and (2) homosexuals.